-Setting Up Unicorn for Sitecore Projects: a Practical Guide
+Setting Up Unicorn for Sitecore Projects: A Practical Guide

 This article is about working with Sitecore Unicorn.
 It will explain how to get started with Unicorn, look at the build and deployment workflow, and outline the specific features of the tool.
 It will also provide a quick overview of existing alternatives to Unicorn and summarize the ways content can be serialized in Sitecore.